-From ancient China to Ireland and Egypt, civilizations throughout history developed quite a few human sacrifice methods.
-Mostly, these were religious human sacrifices, though sometimes they were carried out as punishment, or on account of local traditions.
+From ancient China to England to Egypt, civilizations throughout history developed quite a few human sacrifice methods.
+Mostly, these were religious human sacrifices, though sometimes they were carried out as punishment, or as a part of local traditions.
 Those who sacrificed humans used a number of brutal techniques to do so, including decapitation, strangulation, whipping, burning, cannibalism, and burying victims alive.
 If anything, this list demonstrates the disturbing creativity of human bloodlust.

-As it turns out, the ancient British left no written historical records of their own, so much of what we know about ancient Britain is based on Roman writings.
-Julius Caesar, for instance, wrote that Druids built massive wicker men, loaded them with human and animal sacrifices, and lit them on fire.
-Others suggest this is Roman hyperbole designed to make the British out as savages.
-From a logistical standpoint, how would you cram hundreds of people into something made of wicker and expect (A) the structure not to collapse and (B) the victims not to rip the thing to shreds and escape?
+The ancient British left no written historical records of their own, so much of what we know about ancient Britain is based on Roman writings.
+Julius Caesar wrote that Druids built massive wicker men, loaded them with human and animal sacrifices, and lit them on fire.
+Others suggest this is Roman hyperbole designed to make the British appear savage.

 Whether or not human sacrifices actually happened in wicker effigies, evidence exists of human sacrifice in ancient Britain.
-Bodies found in bogs show evidence of ritualistic murder, and there may even have been cannibalism involved.
+Bodies found in bogs show evidence of ritualistic slaying, possibly undertaken as offerings to the gods.

-One of the most powerful empires in Chinese history, the Shang Dynasty, lasted for more than 500 years, and is the first recorded period in ancient Chinese history.
-It was also home to brutal techniques focused on ripping apart the bodies of the those sacrificed.
+One of the most powerful empires in Chinese history, the Shang Dynasty lasted for more than 500 years, and is the first recorded period in ancient Chinese history.
+It was also home to brutal techniques focused on ripping apart the bodies of those who were sacrificed.

-Shang human sacrifice victims were burned, split into halves, beheaded, or chopped to death.
-The most common ceremonies were pit, foundation, and internment sacrifices.
+Shang human sacrifice victims were burned, split into halves, beheaded, or chopped up.
+The most common ceremonies were pit, foundation, and interment sacrifices.
 For pit sacrifices, young men were ripped apart and buried without their possessions.
-Foundation sacrifices involved children and infants, while internment sacrifices focused on young women.
+Foundation sacrifices involved children and infants, while interment sacrifices focused on young women.

-Some of the people sacrificed were prisoners of war, others criminals.
+Some of the people sacrificed were captives, others criminals.
 The Shang also made sacrifices to various gods.

-In the golden age of Ancient Egypt, pharaohs were buried with effigies of their retainers (servants and other followers), but pharaohs of the 1st dynasty were buried with their actual, living retainers, in a practice known as retainer sacrifice.
+In the golden age of ancient Egypt, pharaohs were buried with effigies of their retainers (servants and other followers), but pharaohs of the First Dynasty were buried with their actual, living retainers, in a practice known as retainer sacrifice.

 These servants (and sometimes high-ranking officials) were sacrificed in accordance with religious beliefs.
-According to these beliefs, servants were meant to continue serving their rulers after they died.
-Essentially, rulers were so important they needed an entourage in the afterlife.
+According to these beliefs, servants were meant to continue serving their rulers after they perished.
+Essentially, rulers were so important that they needed an entourage in the afterlife.

-As the first dynasty ended, retainers managed to convince pharaohs they could better serve if left alive, to continue carrying out the will of the pharaoh on earth.
+As the First Dynasty ended, retainers managed to convince pharaohs that they could better serve if left alive to continue carrying out the will of the pharaoh on Earth.